SovereignCloudStack/standards/Standards/scs-0121-w1-Availability-Zones-Standard.md

 Because of this, documentation needs to only be provided in the following cases:

 1. When a new deployment with multiple AZs should be tested for compliance initially.
-2. When there are physical changes in a deployment, which already provided the documentation: the changes needs to be documented and provided as soon as possible.
+2. When there are physical changes in a deployment which already provided the documentation: the changes need to be documented and provided as soon as possible.

 ### Alternative Documentation